MrWillCom/awesome/README.md

 *   [myspaghetti/macos-virtualbox](https://github.com/myspaghetti/macos-virtualbox) - Push-button installer of macOS Catalina, Mojave, and High Sierra guests in Virtualbox for Windows, Linux, and macOS

-*   [paulirish/git-open](https://github.com/paulirish/git-open) - Type `git open` to open the GitHub page or website for a repository in your browser.

 ## CSS

 *   [catppuccin/github](https://github.com/catppuccin/github) - 🐈‍⬛ Soothing pastel theme for GitHub